radwankakar/infrastructure/docs/runbooks/retiring-an-instance.md

 ## **BEFORE MOVING FORWARD**

 You are here because the EC2 instance in question is being retired.
-That might be because you suspect it's no longer in use, or you're spinning up a new one to correct the mistakes of the old one, or the hardware it lives on is being shutdown. **No matter the reason, reach out to any teams that you suspect would possibly be using the instance before doing anything else.** This'll inform how you should, or shouldn't, move forward, as well as give any affected parties the time to grieve.
+That might be because you suspect it's no longer in use, or you're spinning up a new one to correct the mistakes of the old one, or the hardware it lives on is being shutdown. **No matter the reason, reach out to any teams/users that you suspect would possibly be using the instance before doing anything else.** This'll inform how you should, or shouldn't, move forward, as well as give any affected parties the time to grieve.

 ## Steps to Retiring